- Keyword = Race relations and racism

 -

-Condition: Very good in illustrated wrappers (light crease to upper corner, some toning to pages).
+Condition: Very good in stapled illustrated wrappers (some toning to back cover)

 COLOR AT HOME AND ABROAD.